offsoc/onionplan/docs/proposals/usability/certificates.md

 work, since a CA would needed to be installed for every visited Onion Service using this scheme.

+### On using .onion keys for certification

-It's important to note that the current (as of 2023-04-04) Onion Services v3 specification does not allow the Master Onion Service identity key to be used for purposes other than generating blinded signing keys (see Section 1.9 from the [rend-spec-v3][]):
+It's important to note that the current (as of 2024-09) Onion Services v3 specification does not allow the Master Onion Service identity key to be used for purposes other than generating blinded signing keys (see Section 1.9 from the [rend-spec-v3][]):